dennyzhang/xiaozibao/README.md

 ## Join us for free.
 Why?
 - We see the project help to minimize the gap of information age: read less for more
-- We see lots of powerful languages in this project: Python, erlang, golang, objectC, anjularjs, bash,etc.
-- We see lots of popluar weapons in this project: puppet, hudson, tsung, zabbix, etc
 - We see the project is at the early stage
+- We see lots of powerful languages here: Python, erlang, golang, objectC, anjularjs, bash,etc.
+- We see lots of popluar weapons here: puppet, hudson, tsung, zabbix, etc

 ## How to involve?
 Drop an email to me, markfilebat@126.com